Harmukh

-Mount Harmukh is a mountain in the Himalayas of Jammu and Kashmir in India.
+Mount Harmukh or Haramukh is a mountain in the Himalayas of Jammu and Kashmir in India.
 Harmukh has a peak elevation of 5300 m, and is located in Ganderbal district, between the Sind River to the south and Kishanganga River to the north, rising above Gangabal Lake in the vicinity of Kashmir Valley.
 It is mostly climbed from the northwestern side of Arin, via Kudara, Bandipore.
 Harmukh is considered sacred in Hinduism.

 Etymology

 Harmukh derives from Haramukuta, meaning "the diadem of Hara (Shiva)".

 The entire region of Harmukh is also known as Ramaradhan, as it is believed that Parashurama had meditated near lakes on this mountain range.